mahrang/Multiple-Object-Detection/Readme.txt

 After training YOLOv3 on COCO dataset, we processed a video file by YOLOv3 to detect objects in an autonomous driving scenario.
 Here is the output video annotated with bounding boxes and class names:  https://www.youtube.com/watch?v=U4y2hvrecSw

-Annotated stills from the video can be seen in the folder "YOLOv3 COCO Detect in Images".
+Annotated still frames from the video can be seen in the folder "Stills From YOLOv3 COCO Video".

 To Train YOLOv3 to Detect Custom Objects: